junikimm717/ohsmathcc/README.md

 ### Setting up the database (Both Types)

-- Run `./dev-db.sh`.
+- Run `./dev-db.sh up`.
 This starts up a postgres docker container with all data being stored at `.postgres/postgres-data`.
+- In order to stop the database, run `./dev-db.sh down`.
+All data will still be saved.

 ## Deploying a Production Server (in a VPS)